-All supply teacher, casual working and overtime claims must be checked and confirmed by a budget holder and must be forwarded promptly to the academy's finance officer for input to Cornwall Councils ERP system.
+All supply teacher, casual working and overtime claims must be checked and confirmed by a budget holder and must be forwarded promptly by the school for input on to the payroll system.
 The Chief Finance and Operating Officer will check a sample of supply teacher, overtime, casual and expenses each month to ensure that the payroll system is operating correctly.